Gn1161/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-Job Portfolio with different projects I have worked on for skill credibilty Overview
-This portfolio demonstrates end-to-end data analytics capabilities across pipeline engineering, predictive modeling, NLP, SQL, and emerging AI applications.
-Projects span procurement intelligence, financial risk analytics, and fraud detection - reflecting a focus on building data products that drive real business decisions.
+Job Portfolio with different projects I have worked on for skill credibilty This portfolio demonstrates end-to-end data analytics capabilities across pipeline engineering, predictive modeling, NLP, SQL, and emerging AI applications.
+Projects span bid tab database, financial risk analytics, and fraud detection - reflecting a focus on building data products that drive real business decisions.
 Where proprietary data was involved, projects have been rebuilt using